0cjs/hilbert-ps-proofchecker/README.md

 hilbert-ps-proofchecker
 =======================

-This project implements a proof checker for Hilber PS logic.
+This project implements a proof checker for Hilbert PS logic.

 This README provides a quick overview suitable for those just wanting general information about what's in this repo; for details of why